C-T2M: Controllable Autoregressive Text-to-Motion Generation

 A* path around a new obstacle

-level_3: "a person walks forward slowly while waving the right hand"
+Level 4 "a person walks forward slowly, then stops and raises the right hand"

 Level 1